-The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides the department properly determined claimant is not disabled by MA/SDA eligiblity standards.
+The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides the department properly determined claimant is not disabled by MA/retro-MA eligibility standards.

-Accordingly, the department's action is AFFRMED.
+Accordingly, the department's action is AFFIRMED.

 /s/

 Marlene B. Magyar Administrative Law Judge for Ismael Ahmed, Director Department of Human Services